Firecracker microVMs

 Open an interactive shell into the microVM.
 Run one-off commands.
 Browse and download files.
 Tail structured logs as they arrive.
 All over a private channel between the control plane and the guest — no public SSH, no inbound exposure on the sandbox.

-Point a template at any OCI image and qbox builds it into a warm, reproducible snapshot — so sandboxes start from a booted image, not a cold boot.
+Point a template at any OCI image, or build one straight from a Git repo. qbox bakes it into a warm, reproducible snapshot — so sandboxes resume from a booted image, not a cold boot.
 Python, Node, Go, Rust, or your own.

 A control plane plus a lightweight agent on each host.
 Runs on commodity Linux with KVM — no Kubernetes, no managed cloud.
 You run the whole platform.